Are you an independent Tutor?

 We take care of a large number of your online headaches.
 FMELearnOnline:

 - maintains a ‘study site’ using Moodle.
 For Moodle’s functionality, see here.
 Moodle is used by many Universities, so will be familiar to many of your potential students.
 It is designed for easy use by tutors.
 You’ll barely scratch the surface of it’s potential, which stretches from simple hosting of pdf docs, videos and quizzes to gamification and the like.
 Moodle doesn’t lock you in to FME.
-Your IP remains yours.
+Your IP remains yours, and you can download a backup of your course at any time (indeed, we encourage you to do so).

 - offers basic IT support to your students to access your courses.